Nagendra1997/libmesibo/tutorial.md

 ```

 You should recieve the message "Hello from Mesibo C/C++" at `TestUser2` and the same should be printed out in your terminal.
-You can also send messages from the Mesibo console.